omatrot/sql-to-graphql/README.md

 Generate GraphQL schemas and server based on SQL table structure.

+This fork is an attempt to add foreign key constraints detection to replace the "naive" reference resolving.

 ## What?

 [GraphQL](https://facebook.github.io/graphql/) is pretty awesome, but getting started can be difficult - especially if you are unfamiliar with the concepts it introduces.